How does this medication work? What will it do for me?

 - signs of infection (e.g., fever or chills, severe diarrhea, shortness of breath, prolonged dizziness, headache, stiff neck, weight loss, or listlessness)

 - skin rash

-- symptoms of liver damage (e.g., yellow skin or eyes, abdominal pain, dark urine, pale stools, loss of appetite, nausea and vomiting, or itching)
+- symptoms of liver problems (e.g., yellow skin or eyes, abdominal pain, dark urine, pale stools, loss of appetite, nausea and vomiting, itching)

 Seek immediate medical attention if any of the following occur:

 - signs of an allergic reaction (e.g., shortness of breath or difficulty breathing; hives; swelling of the eyes, mouth, lips, or throat)

 - signs of bleeding into the brain (e.g., a sudden severe headache, muscle weakness, loss of coordination or balance, vision changes, unusual fatigue)

 - signs of pancreatitis (e.g., abdominal pain on the upper left side, back pain, nausea, fever, chills, rapid heartbeat, swollen abdomen)

 Some people may experience side effects other than those listed.
 Check with your doctor if you notice any symptom that worries you while you are taking this medication.

 Are there any other precautions or warnings for this medication?